lofirepo/lofire/design/lofire.md

 LoFiRe is a decentralized, local-first [@local-first] application platform built on *local-first data repositories* and a *local-first network architecture*.
-Data repositories offer end-to-end encrypted data storage with public key authentication, access control, and change validation, based on Conflict-free Replicated Data Types (CRDTs) [@cmrdts], and immutable Directed Acyclic Graphs (DAG) with cryptographic authentication of commits.
+Data repositories offer end-to-end encrypted data storage with public key authentication, access control, and change validation.
+Repositories store operation-based Conflict-free Replicated Data Types (CRDTs) [@cmrdts] that are replicated with Byzantine Fault Tolerance & Strong Eventual Consistency guarantees [@crdt-bft].
+Transactions with operations are organized in Directed Acyclic Graphs (DAG) with cryptographic authentication.
+The asynchronous peer-to-peer network relies on Delay/Disruption Tolerant Networking (DTN) with a store-and-forward multicast message routing protocol.
-The two-tier, asynchronous peer-to-peer network consists of a core and edge networks, and offers end-to-end encrypted object storage, as well as asynchronous, end-to-end encrypted publish-subscribe (pub/sub) notifications with location privacy for end-user devices.
+Nodes in the network rely on end-to-end encrypted object storage and end-to-end encrypted publish-subscribe (pub/sub) notifications with location privacy for end-user devices.

 LoFiRe is built on local-first data storage, synchronization, and change notification protocols